 Apart from a certain amount of waste being separately collected, still, plenty of waste are disposed at SWDS and there is a need to improve pre-treatment of waste prior to disposal of the residual part, in accordance with the waste management hierarchy.
 The infrastructure currently available for the management of municipal waste and environment protection measures on some landfills are still of inadequate standard.
-However, efforts are being made to reduce possible adverse effects that landfills can have on environment by laying down stringent technical requirements by adopting the Ordinance on the methods and conditions for the landfill of waste, categories and operational requirements for waste landfills and Ordinance on the waste management64, which are in line with the European Directive on the landfill of waste.
+However, efforts are being made to reduce possible adverse effects that landfills can have on environment by laying down stringent technical requirements by adopting the Ordinance on the methods and conditions for the landfill of waste, categories and operational requirements for waste landfills and Ordinance on the waste management66, which are in line with the European Directive on the landfill of waste.

 According to the Waste Management Act, the MESD is responsible for maintaining the Waste Management Information System, which contains numbers of databases, among other Database on Landfills (CSUIO).
 The database contains comprehensive information on waste management practices, such as information on technical measures (e.g. fence, scale, flares...) or environmental protection measures (e.g. degassing, compacting, aligning, monitoring...).
-The database also contains data on the status of remediation of landfills (in preparation/ongoing/finished) and status of operation (active/closed).
-Active MSW landfills are obligated by legislation to deliver this data to the MESD in prescribed form (Form on landfills and landfilling of waste - Form OOO), as for the rest (closed MSW landfills and IW landfills) the data forms are periodically sent to landfill operators by the MESD or the update is done upon receiving the information on individual landfill from other sources.
-Data on remediation status is requested by the MESD once a year from the Environment Protection and Energy Efficiency Fund (EPEEF), which co-financed remediation of almost all official landfills to improve technical standards at landfills, in order to comply with requests of the EU Landfill Directive.
+The database also contains data on the status of remediation of landfills (in preparation/ongoing/finished) and status of operation

-64 Ordinance on the Waste Management (OG 81/2020)
+66 Ordinance on the Waste Management (OG 81/2020)